cryptowerk/cealr/README.md

 Contacting server for registration"http://localhost:8080/platform"

-You are now registered with our server."http://localhost:8080/platform" An email got send to your account "john.smith@maildomain.com.
+You are now registered with our server "http://localhost:8080/platform".
+An email got send to your account "john.smith@maildomain.com.
 Please find it and follow the instructions in this email to choose your password and to activate your account.